 Once approved for travel, employees must comply with the following:

-• Practice social distancing and hygiene recommendations before and during travel.
+— Practice physical distancing and hygiene recommendations before and during travel.

-— For 14 days after returning home, employees must take their temperature at home within one hour before reporting to work and report “ok” status to supervisor or designee before arriving to work.
+— For 10 days after returning home, employees in the Return to Work database who resume on-site work should take their temperature at home within one hour before reporting to work and report “ok” status to supervisor or designee before arriving to work.

 Employees commuting to the workplace between counties within Pennsylvania or other states:

 — All employees are working remotely until further notice; employees returning to the workplace at this time must have prior approval.

 — Individuals should monitor their health; if they become ill/symptomatic, stay home and follow the COVID-19 reporting protocols.

 — Individuals do not need to report health condition unless they become ill/symptomatic.